 Visualping automatically checks web pages for changes.
 When there’s a change, Visualping sends you an email alert with a screenshot of the highlighted changes.

 Visualping allows users to monitor Instagram pages by tracking any visual changes to the profile – posts, followers, photos and engagements, for example.
 You can monitor both private profiles who’ve approved your follow request, and public profiles.

 The Access Site link, at the bottom of the alert, takes you to the monitored Instagram profile, so you can promptly view the changes within the app.

 The View Changes link takes you to your user dashboard, where you can view all your monitors and they’re highlighted changes over time.

-On the free plan, you can monitor a couple different Instagram profiles with a total of 65 checks/month.
-For higher frequency monitoring, Visualping offers several affordable plans to choose from.
+On the free plan, you can monitor up to 5 Instagram profiles per day, with a daily check per page.
+For more profiles and higher frequency monitoring, Visualping offers several affordable freemium plans to choose from.